nickglazzard1959/gplot2/README.md

 ![](gr30001.svg)

 The two commands that generate the data to be plotted are `ERANGE` and `EVAL`.
-The `ERANGE` command defines a range of x values for which the function is the be evaluated.
+The `ERANGE` command defines a range of X values for which the function is the be evaluated.
 In the case given here, it is similar to the NumPy "linspace" function.
 The first argument is the logarithm base, which, if 1, indicates we want to sample a linear range.
-The next two values are the start and end x values, and the final argument is the number of steps to take between start and end. `ERANGE` puts its output in the X array, which is also stack level 0.
+The next two values are the start and end X values, and the final argument is the number of steps to take between start and end. `ERANGE` puts its output in the X array, which is also stack level 0.